 If you are a new coordinator, visit the Green Up Guides page to learn more about coordinating!

 You can save a jpeg version of our logo above by clicking on it to enlarge it and then selecting “save image as”.
-If you want to use the poster in your emails or newsletters: Click here to download the 2017 Green Up Day poster
+If you want to use the poster in your emails or newsletters download a PDF here: 2018 poster PDF or right-click over the image here and save image:

 The Green Up bags and posters are shipped every April directly to the 8 AOT District Garages throughout the State.
 Not sure what district your town is in?
 Click here for the towns by district list.
 The bags are then delivered out to all the towns so they arrive a week or two prior to Green Up Day.
 Addison County towns will need to go to ACSWMD to pick up bags and posters.